Meeting Michael Calogero for the first time isn’t as simple as meeting a man – you also meet his family.

 The foundation of Family First for an estate planner

-The sixth of eight children and a native of New Orleans’ Gentilly neighborhood, Michael’s parents taught him the immense value in serving others.
+The sixth of eight children and a native of New Orleans’ Gentilly neighborhood, Michael’s parents taught him the immense value of serving others.
 That desire to serve was strengthened during his time at Louisiana State University and eventually Loyola University’s College of Law.

 “Brother Martin taught me not just how to make a living, but how to make a LIFE,” he said.